citizendialogkitproject/citizen-dialog-kit/README.md

 This demo has passwords in the open.
 Use a solution like [nginx basic authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/) to protect the sensitive information.

 ### 5. Weather Resistant Casing
-Designs for easy laser cutter casing manufacturing and assembly will be shared soon.
+Designs for easy laser cutter casing construction are included.
+We are in the process of developing 3D printed alternatives.